 Green City R-1 provides an accredited preschool program for students ages 3-5.
 Enrollment for the program is capped at 20 students.
 Selection into the program will be based on the birthdates of the interested children.
-Students closest to entering Kindergarten will be given preference when a selection process is required.
+Students closest to entering Kindergarten will be given preference when a selection process is required followed by out of district students.
+Each year a preschool screening is held to give parents an opportunity to sign their preschool children up for the next school year.
+Various assessments and screenings may be given to determine levels of the student entering school.
+Parents will then be notified of student eligibility.